jcalvinowens/ircam-viewer/README.md

 `$ make -j -s`

-If you only plan to use the program in headless mode (-n and/or -l), you can use the `nosdl` target to build a binary which does not depend on SDL2:
+If you only plan to use the program in headless mode (-n and/or -l), you can use the `nosdl` target to build a smaller binary which does not depend on SDL2:

 `$ sudo apt install libavcodec-dev libavformat-dev`